 Liberty Women’s Clinic healthcare professionals will help you understand what you can expect from each abortion procedure, associated risk factors, and provide a list of questions you should ask any abortion clinic before undergoing a procedure.
 Make an appointment today to meet with one of our caring nurses before making the trip to an abortion clinic in Missouri or Kansas.

 Our clinic does not perform or refer for abortions, but our staff can provide a safe and confidential place to assist you in acquiring medically-accurate information as you make an informed choice.
-If you are considering abortion in Missouri or Kansas, take the steps to get the medically-accurate information you need:
+If you are considering aborting your pregnancy in Missouri or Kansas, take the steps to get the medically-accurate information you need:

 Your health and safety are important to us

-According to the Department of Health and Human Services, having an untreated STI such as gonorrhea or chlamydia can increase a woman’s risk of pelvic infection after an abortion procedure (DHHS, 2018).
-Before scheduling an abortion procedure, make sure you confirm your pregnancy through a medical grade hCG urine test, receive a limited ultrasound to determine pregnancy development, and are tested for any infections that may affect your health.
+According to the Department of Health and Human Services, having an untreated STI such as gonorrhea or chlamydia can increase a woman’s risk of pelvic infection after abortions (DHHS, 2018).
+Before scheduling a procedure make sure you confirm your pregnancy through a medical-grade hCG urine test, receive a limited ultrasound to determine pregnancy development, and are tested for any infections that may affect your health.

 Chemical abortion is a medical procedure that takes place prior to the tenth week of pregnancy.
 It's commonly referred to as "the abortion pill," though it's actually a series of two pills; one is taken at the medical clinic and the second is taken at home.
 It's also known as RU-486.